 Why grass will not grow under your shade tree.

-Simply stated its "survival of the fittest".
-The trees
+Simply stated its "survival of the fittest."
+The trees out-compete turf grasses

 sunlight intensity and duration of quality light reaching the grass plant is important.
 The more time the grass plant has

 in full sunlight, the better it will perform.
 Pruning lower branches to raise the canopy will increase full sun exposure and